Compare boat insurance quickly so you can spend more time out on the water.

 - Review the exclusions and limitations.
 Do they policies you’re considering include limitations you couldn't live with?
 For example, most insurers only let you travel so far from the shore.
 Is that far enough for you?

 Your insurer may not pay out if:

-- Your boat was attached to a moving vehicle at the time.
-If you reverse into another car while towing your boat, for instance, your policy won’t cover it unless clearly stated otherwise.
+- You were towing your boat with your car.
+If you reverse into another car while towing your boat, your policy won’t cover damage to your boat unless clearly stated otherwise (although it may cover damage to the other person’s car, depending on the policy).
 Because it was on the road at the time, this is a matter for car insurance.

-- Your boat was improperly stored or maintained.
+- Your boat was moored when it was not supposed to be.
 If your boat was registered as a trailer boat, but was moored at the time of the accident, the insurance company may refuse to pay out.